leadweedy/FGA-docs/Troubleshooting.md

 <img src="img/outside.jpg" width="500">

 If your phone is 16:9, the default placement at bottom-left corner is ideal.
 While you can drag the button around to other places, there is possibility of screwing things up if it comes in the way of image matching.
+**NOTE:** There is a know issue for 16:9 devices: Script can press stop button on support select screen [#578](https://github.com/Fate-Grand-Automata/FGA/issues/578).

 <img src="img/inside.jpg" width="500">